History of Dedham, Massachusetts, 1900–1999: Tercentenary

 During the 1936 tercentenary celebrations, Olympians Ellison "Tarzan" Brown and Johnny Kelley ran in a "mug hunt."
 The roughly 9.5 mile race was the third annual, and was sponsored by the Oakdale Athletic Club and organized by Harold Rosen.
 The start was in Oakdale Square and the finish was at Stone Park.

 The parade included members of the Mill Village Old Homes Association and a group who march in the Town's 250th parade in 1886.
 The Town's tercentenary celebrations committee operated out of donated space in the Knights of Columbus building in Dedham Square.

+Bobby Orr Day

+Boston Bruins star Bobby Orr was made an honorary citizen of Dedham in 1970.
+He addressed the students of Dedham High School on March 23, 1970, a day the Selectmen declared to be Bobby Orr Day, during which he presented a pair of his ice skates to the athletic association.

 Fires

 Stone mill fires

 During the lunch break at the Cochrane Mill, a fire broke out on April 4, 1911 that quickly engulfed the mill.
 There were 25 employees inside, including one who was taking a nap.

 Another fire broke out in the mill on May 2, 1984.
 This time, the mill was owned by the United Waste Company.